M&A announcement

 • Arizona Sonoran shareholders receive 0.242 Hudbay shares per share, implying C$9.35 per share and a 30% premium to the last closing price.

-• Equity value of the transaction is approximately US$1,480 million, with an enterprise value of US$1,278 million after accounting for Hudbay's existing stake.
+• Equity value of the transaction is approximately US$1,480 million; enterprise value to Hudbay is US$1,278 million after accounting for existing ownership.

-• Post-transaction, Hudbay and Arizona Sonoran shareholders will own approximately 89% and 11% of the combined entity, respectively.
+• Post-transaction, Hudbay and Arizona Sonoran shareholders will own approximately 89% and 11% of the combined company, respectively.

 • Includes customary deal protections, non-solicitation, right to match superior proposals, and a termination fee.

-• Transaction expected to close in Q2 2026, subject to regulatory, court, and stock exchange approvals.
+• Transaction expected to close in Q2 2026, subject to shareholder, regulatory, court, and stock exchange approvals.

 Synergies and expected cost savings

-• Creation of an Arizona operating hub enables shared technical and support functions, leveraging skilled teams and shared infrastructure from both companies.
+• Creation of an Arizona operating hub enables shared technical and support functions, centralized permitting, and development activities.

-• Regional purchasing power, tax efficiencies, and pooling tax losses expected to drive further savings.
+• Regional purchasing power, tax efficiencies, and pooling of tax losses expected to drive further cost savings.

 Partial view of Summaries dataset, powered by Quartr API